Skip to content

 Low Milkweed (Asclepias pumila) with Flower buds — Jim Pisarowicz, Public domain, via Wikimedia Commons

-21. Purple Milkweed (Asclepias purpurascens), a Texas Milkweed for Moist Soils
+21. Purple Milkweed (Asclepias purpurascens), a Milkweed for Moist Soils

-Purple Milkweed (Asclepias purpurascens): This Texas milkweed is native to one county in the northeastern Texas (Kartesz 2015).
+Purple Milkweed (Asclepias purpurascens): Purple milkweed is native to one county in northeastern Texas (Kartesz 2015).
 In the wild, purple milkweed grows in moist to dry places having full sun to part shade such as swamps, woodlands, meadows, roadsides, and dry fields.
 Growing up to 6 feet tall, this plant has purple to pink flowers that bloom from May to July.

-In a garden setting, purple milkweed is hardy in zones 3-8 and requires part shade but can handle full sun.
+In a Texas butterfly garden, purple milkweed is hardy in zones 3-8 and requires part shade but can handle full sun.
 Soils should be moist and well-drained, but dry soil can be tolerated.
-Seeds for purple milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+Seeds of purple milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Close-up of pinkish-purple flowers of purple milkweed (Asclepias purpurascens).